mgaynor1/CURE-FL-Plants/README.md

 # CURE-FL-Plants
+Spring 2020
+ML Gaynor

+## **Purpose**:
-**Purpose**: For sharing course material created during Spring 2020 at the University of Florida for CURE: Florida Plants and Climate Change.
+For sharing course material created during Spring 2020 at the University of Florida for 'CURE: Florida Plants and Climate Change'.
+This class was a 3 credit undergraduate course I taught with Pam and Doug Soltis.

+**CURE**: Course-based Undergraduate Research Experience.

+## Course information

 ## Demos
 | Demos | Description |